What Are Electrolytes? Key Facts and Sources

 How to choose the right sports drink

 Look for balanced amounts of sodium, potassium, magnesium, and calcium.
 Avoid drinks with excessive added sugars.
-Always check ingredient labels to ensure the product matches your personal needs.
+Always check product labels to ensure the formula aligns with your personal preferences and activity level.

-Risks of Too Many Electrolytes and Who Needs Them
+Risks of Too Many Electrolytes and Who May Need Them

 Effects of excess intake